rtcharity/resources.eahub.org/content/events/clubs-fair.md

 ### Approach 2: Two-step Giving Game, with one excellent charity and one appealing but ineffective or harmful charity

-**Aims:**

-* Demonstrates that intuitions are not a good indication of whether a charity is harmful or helpful
-* There can be a vast wide difference in effectiveness between charities
+There can be a vast wide difference in effectiveness between charities.
+This version shows that we can't trust our gut-feelings to give us an accurate indication of whether a charity is harmful or helpful.

 **Cons:**

 * Only covers one cause area.
-To counter this， it would help to have a variety of posters representing different cause areas on your table.
+To counter this, it would help to have a variety of posters representing different cause areas on your table.
-* It usually requires people to spend ~2 minutes talking with someone facilitating the game, otherwise, people might just put their money/token into a charity without reading or hearing about the charities.
+* Takes time.
+For this approach to work properly, facilitators will have to take a few minutes to explain the game and help people make an informed decision.
+It could be off-putting for someone to find that their charity of choice doesn't do much good at all.

 **Charity ideas:**

 * One appealing but ineffective or harmful charity

-  * <a target="_blank" href="http://www.playpumps.co.za/">PlayPumps is a popular option
+  * <a target="_blank" href="http://www.playpumps.co.za/">PlayPumps</a> is a popular option
     (<a target="_blank" href="https://www-tc.pbs.org/frontlineworld/stories/southernafrica904/flash/pdf/unicef_pp_report.pdf">more information on PlayPumps</a>)
-* One effective global health charity e.g.
+* One effective global health charity

   * <a target="_blank" href="https://www.againstmalaria.com/">Against Malaria Foundation</a> (recommended by <a target="_blank" href="https://www.givewell.org/charities/top-charities">GiveWell</a>)
   * <a target="_blank" href="https://www.givedirectly.org/">GiveDirectly</a>  (recommended by <a target="_blank" href="https://www.givewell.org/charities/top-charities">GiveWell</a>)
-  * <a target="_blank" href="https://www.evidenceaction.org/dispensers-2017/">Evidence Action’s Dispensers for Safe Water</a> which is a good contrast to PlayPumps as they both aim to provide clean water (a <a target="_blank" href="https://www.givewell.org/charities/other-charities">GiveWell standout charity</a>)
+  * <a target="_blank" href="https://www.evidenceaction.org/dispensers-2017/">Evidence Action’s Dispensers for Safe Water</a> which is a good contrast to PlayPumps since they both aim to provide clean water (a <a target="_blank" href="https://www.givewell.org/charities/other-charities">GiveWell standout charity</a>)

-**Notes on choosing charities:**
+**A note on choosing charities**

-* Other charities people have chosen in the past have been Make-a-Wish Foundation (which has an average wish cost of several thousand dollars), and the local Guide Dog charity.
-We don’t recommend you use a Guide Dog charity, or other very popular local charities because this could be offputting for people who have benefitted from the charity (either directly, or through family and friends).
+We recommend avoiding using Guide Dog charities or other well-loved local charities like Make-a-Wish Foundation in Giving Games.
+These charities' interventions indeed tend to cost several thousand dollars for comparatively less benefit.
+However, pointing out their flaws can be offputting for people who have benefitted from the charity, either directly, or through family and friends.

-**Key points you could discuss during or after your game:**

-* We have limited resources, so if you want to make a large positive impact it pays to consider what the best cause is for you to work on.
-* Introduce EA, including some information that demonstrates EA isn’t just about donating to global health charities
-* EA looks at how we can do the most good we can with our available resources, including money, career and volunteering
-* EA community works on a variety of cause areas

 **How the game could work:**

 * <a target="_blank" href="https://docs.google.com/document/d/19YDz3lLcyaBNVAINhVfmhhyORp9xExOI/edit">This resource has two pages per charity</a>.
-Show the first “initial information” page, state this is the sort of advertising information a charity might use, and explain what each of the charities do.
+Show the first “initial information” page, state that this is the sort of advertising information a charity might use, and explain what each of the charities does.
 Make sure you are positive about both charities.
 * Get people to pick which charity they’d choose based on this information.
 * Then flip the pages over to show the “evidence” information, and explain what the evidence shows.
-* Give people an opportunity to ask questions.
+* Allow people to ask questions.
-* Then ask people to choose for a final time.
+* Ask people to make their final choice.
-* <a target="_blank" href="https://drive.google.com/drive/u/0/folders/1k73rGGdiI90vFl8Z1iOyLfTbJefgATM9">More information and FAQs about these two charities are here</a>.
+* <a target="_blank" href="https://drive.google.com/drive/u/0/folders/1k73rGGdiI90vFl8Z1iOyLfTbJefgATM9">More information and FAQs for these two charities are here</a>.

 ### Approach 3: Three Global Health Charities

-**Aims:**

-* Demonstrates the challenges of choosing * between different charities Can use data to choose between charities
+Choosing between charities is difficult.
+This version allows people to use data to inform their choices.

 **Cons:**

 * Only covers one cause area.
-To counter this it would help to have a variety of posters representing different cause areas on your table.
+To counter this, it would help to have a variety of posters representing different cause areas on your table.

 **Charity ideas:**

-* Three effective global health charities e.g.
+* Three effective global health charities

   * <a target="_blank" href="https://www.againstmalaria.com/">Against Malaria Foundation</a> (recommended by <a target="_blank" href="https://www.givewell.org/charities/top-charities">GiveWell</a>)
   * <a target="_blank" href="https://www.givedirectly.org/">GiveDirectly</a>  (recommended by <a target="_blank" href="https://www.givewell.org/charities/top-charities">GiveWell</a>)
   * <a target="_blank" href="https://schistosomiasiscontrolinitiative.org/">Schistosomiasis Control Initiative</a>
     (recommended by <a target="_blank" href="https://www.givewell.org/charities/top-charities">GiveWell</a>)
-  * <a target="_blank" href="https://www.hki.org/">Helen Keller International
-    (recommended by <a target="_blank" href="https://www.givewell.org/charities/top-charities">GiveWell</a>)
+  * <a target="_blank" href="https://www.hki.org/">Helen Keller International</a> (recommended by <a target="_blank" href="https://www.givewell.org/charities/top-charities">GiveWell</a>)

 **Notes on choosing charities:**

 * GiveDirectly is a good charity to include because their approach contrasts with disease prevention charities and often sparks good discussions.

-**Key points you could discuss in your game:**

-* Most people choose charities or causes to support based on very little information.
-* If we want to truly make a difference with our donation we should look at the evidence, and how much impact a charity can have with our donation.
-* EA looks at how we can do the most good we can with our available resources, including money, career and volunteering
-* EA community works on a variety of cause areas

 **Resources:**

-* <a target="_blank" href="https://drive.google.com/drive/u/0/folders/1k73rGGdiI90vFl8Z1iOyLfTbJefgATM9">Giving Game material</a> - this is for a long giving game involving the Against Malaria Foundation, GiveDirectly and Schistosomiasis Control Initiative, but the charity information provided can be trimmed to make a Lightning Giving Game.
+* <a target="_blank" href="https://drive.google.com/drive/u/0/folders/1k73rGGdiI90vFl8Z1iOyLfTbJefgATM9">Giving Game materials</a> - this is for a long giving game involving the Against Malaria Foundation, GiveDirectly and Schistosomiasis Control Initiative.
+You can trim the charity information to make it a Lightning Giving Game.

 ## Preparing to Run a Lightning Giving Game

 1. **Secure funding to donate to the charities**

-   * Your university might have funding available for your group to spend on Clubs Fair activities
+   * Your university might have funding available for your group to spend on Clubs Fair activities.
    * The Life You Can Save may <a target="_blank" href="https://docs.google.com/document/d/1hLtyGBgmWLxovGVH8f5n9tuiNKCxyJvg4KOb6XnQAQI/edit#heading=h.vzd7r26rxyzk">sponsor your Lightning Giving Game</a> if at least a 1/3 of the featured charities are from <a target="_blank" href="http://www.thelifeyoucansave.org/Top-Charities">The Life You Can Save’s recommended list</a>, all charities are tax-deductible in the US, email addresses are collected for the Life You Can Save, you fill out a post-game report afterwards.
    * <a target="_blank" href="https://efctv.org/groupfunding">Apply to CEA’s Group Support Funding</a>.
 You can include Giving Game costs within an application for General Group Funding.